tgen/MARS/README.md

 theoretically exhibit production of only one IG RNA sequence, with additional IG RNA serving as an indicator of decreased purity.
 Furthermore, production of RNA associated with genes *downregulated* in plasma cells should serve as an additional indicator of contamination.
-This software uses the Subreads tool featureCounts to obtain RNA counts corresponding to IG genes and known contaminants, and graphs the output to provide an indication of sample purity.
+This software uses the Subread tool featureCounts to obtain RNA counts corresponding to IG genes and known contaminants, and graphs the output to provide an indication of sample purity.